Vintage Christmas Decor Ideas Home Tour: lots of vintage ornaments, and Christmas decorations, a handmade Christmas village and more!

 Look it’s snowing outside.

 This might be the longest post I’ve ever written.
 Hope you enjoyed the tour and Merry Christmas!
-With you stopping by for a Christmas tour, life really is a party!
+With you stopping by for a Vintage Christmas decor house tour, life really is a party!

 You might also like our Pastel Christmas Living Room here.